 2011-U.S. 93 min.
 Color-B/W. Produced and directed by Jeffrey Schwarz.

-Trivia: Co-executive produced by Bryan Singer.
+Trivia: Premiered at the New York Film Festival, then shown on HBO and released on DVD.
+Co-executive produced by Bryan Singer.
 The interviewees include Lily Tomlin.
-Never released theatrically in the U.S.

 Last word: “The idea to make a film about Vito came about five years ago when I started to realize that Vito was not really being talked about.
 I look at a lot of the quote unquote definitive histories of our history and I don’t see his name in there.
 I was worried he would be forgotten and that the next generation of gay people wouldn’t know his story.
 I started to think that because he was involved in the movement even before Stonewall, through the 80s and the AIDS crisis, that telling his story was a way to tell the story of the gay and lesbian civil rights movement.”
 (Schwarz, Towleroad)